RoucairolMilo/DrugSynthMC/README.md

 DrugSynthMC is a molecule generation software.

 As is, it generates molecules by building the SMILES character by character to produce Drug-like molecules.
-It stops one the molecule is drug-like.
+It stops once the molecule is drug-like.
 You can modify the score function to suit your needs.

 --- How to use ---